 Vietnam curbs movement in city of 1.1 million as virus-free run ends

-HANOI: Vietnam will suspend all flights and public transport into and out of a city of 1.1 million people where the country's first coronavirus cases in months were recently detected, authorities said on Monday (Jul 27).
+HANOI: Vietnam on Tuesday (Jul 28) suspended all flights and public transport into and out of a city of 1.1 million people where the country's first coronavirus cases in months were recently detected.

 Until the weekend it appeared that the Southeast Asian country had managed to stub out the virus - and with lockdowns lifted since late April, domestic tourists had flocked back to the coastal city of Danang.